LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 * Download a gzip file from Amazon Web Services

 ## Encode and Decode JSON Objects
-TRTH V2 REST API requires JSON (JavaScript Object Notation) in request and response messages.
+RTH V2 REST API requires JSON (JavaScript Object Notation) in request and response messages.
 JSON is a lightweight data-interchange format.
 It is easy for humans to read and write and easy for machines to parse and generate.
 In Go programming language, there are several ways to encode and decode JSON objects.

 ### Using a String to Encode and Decode JSON Object
 JSON is a text format so the application can directly construct a JSON string for the HTTP request by using string manipulation and process a JSON string in the HTTP response by using a string parser or regular expression.
 This method is quick and easy to implement but it is ineffective and prone to error.
 Therefore it is suitable for proving the programming concepts or verifying the correctness of HTTP request and response messages.